jesaavedrav/time-availability/README.md

 - All worksheet tabs must have the same structure.
 - The script is written in Spanish but the README and output images are in English.
 - For any issues, please open an issue or contact the maintainer.

+## License

+This project is licensed under the MIT License.
+You are free to use, modify, and distribute this code for any purpose, including commercial and non-commercial use, provided that the original copyright and license notice are included.

+See the LICENSE file for more details.